 Most Common Injuries in Industrial Accidents

-In some cases, workplace injuries are minor, however, others can cause permanent damage to the victim.
+In some cases, workplace injuries are minor, however, others can cause permanent damage to the person.
 Listed below are some of the most common injuries industrial workers might experience:

 - Head trauma